The NC Mall Guide

 Each NC item info page in the database also has a list of those Seeking the item and those who have the item Up For Trade.
 Marking your wishlists correctly in settings will have your name appear on those lists.

 If you don't have a gallery on Neopets, you can click here to create one.
 You can only have one gallery per account.
-Most NC traders use their gallery as a TL, but it can also be used a both a TL and WL.
+Some NC traders use their gallery as a TL.
 You can add different categories to display your NC items up for trade.
 However, if you have a lot of NC items, this option can become pricey for upgrading gallery space.
 Also, be cautious not to mix Neopoint items in with your NC categories - you don't want any user to accidentally confuse them.

 NC Mall Album